-In the 1980s, more than half of US retail sales took place in malls.
+In the 1980s, more than half of US retail sales occurred in malls.
 Over the years, malls have become a symbol of consumerism and go-to shopping hubs for urban and suburban societies.

 But times are changing.